willow-ahrens/FinchSystemPaper/response.md

 @finch @freeze(s)
 ```

 Next, we process the `i` loop.
-We Unfurl the tensors, replacing them with the follwing nests of looplets:
+We Unfurl the tensors, replacing them with the following nests of looplets:

 ```
 unfurl(UpTriMaskCol(j)) =